stackpress/lib/docs/Routing.md

 The Response instance to allow method chaining.

-#### Setting Rows Response
+### 2.6.
+Setting Rows Response

-The following example shows how to set a collection response with total count.
+The following example shows how to set a collection response with pagination information.

 ```typescript
 res.setRows([{ id: 1 }, { id: 2 }], 100); // 2 items out of 100 total